atweiden/voidpkgs/doc/STYLE.md

 configure_args+=" --with-bash-completiondir=/usr/share/bash-completion/completions"
 ```

+It is not always appropriate to sort items in alphabetical order,
+e.g. for dependencies listed in `build_style="meta"` templates.

 ### `post_install()`

 Install license, man page, documentation in that order.
-Clean up any
-unwanted files in `do_clean()`.

 ### Variables